New car plate restrictions fuel Beijing black market

 If a car owner in Beijing wants to buy a new car, he or she must cancel the old car plate and apply for a permit to get another plate for the new vehicle.
 These permits allow car owners to bypass the lottery.

-While many companies are reluctant to publicize their involvement in the black market, some say the permit system allows them to lease out car plate legitimately.
+While many companies are reluctant to publicise their involvement in the black market, some say the permit system allows them to lease out car plate legitimately.

-Wang Shaoyong, sales manager at a Peugeot dealer in Beijing, said his shop provides car buyers with license permits from a partner firm that has many car plates registered in its name.
+Wang Shaoyong, sales manager at a Peugeot dealer in Beijing, said his shop provides car buyers with licence permits from a partner firm that has many car plates registered in its name.

 Wang said this practice, which he called leasing, is legal.
 "Many people desperately want a car, so we're helping them through financial innovation.
 This is perfectly legitimate."